Norm Maracle: Europe

 Maracle, better conditioned and in a new system, appeared in 46 contests for Magnitogorsk Metallurg for the 2003–04 season.

 Though he signed a contract with the Nurnburg Ice Tigers of the Deutsche Liga at the start of the 2004–05 season, he never appeared in a contest for them.
 Maracle then signed with the 2004 RSL Champion Avangard Omsk on November 5, 2004, with whom Maracle won the European Cup Championship.
 Maracle was the starting goaltender for Avangard in 2005–06 season as well.

-In 2006–07, Maracle was the backup to Alexandre Fomichev.
+In 2006–07, Maracle was the backup to Alexander Fomichev.
 The team placed third overall in the league and lost the semi-finals of the Russian Super League Championships to the eventual champions, Metallurg Magnitogorsk.

 For the 2007–08 season, Maracle signed with the Iserlohn Roosters in Germany's Deutsche Eishockey Liga.
 Maracle became a favorite amongst Roosters fans, especially for his on ice antics including break dancing.

 Maracle joined HDD Olimpija Ljubljana of the Austrian Hockey League in the 2009–10 season, from January to April 2010 he transferred to return to the DEL for Kölner Haie.

 Maracle signed with Starbulls Rosenheim, a team in Germany's 2nd tier Bundesliga, in July 2010, he remained as the club's first choice keeper in two seasons in Rosenheim.
 On May 25, 2012, the Starbulls announced that due to personal issues, Maracle would not be returning to the team.

 Personal life

 Maracle was born in Belleville, Ontario, but grew up in Calgary, Alberta.
 For four years, he coached young players in Whapmagoostui, in northern Quebec.
 Maracle is a Mohawk from the Tyendinaga Mohawk Territory.
-This Territory is an Indian Reserve located near Belleville, Ontario.
+This Territory is an Indigenous Reserve located near Belleville, Ontario.